sd1980d/basic-website/README.md

 # basic-website

-cd into client and npm install. cd into server and npm install. cd into main project, npm install then npm start.
+cd into client and npm install. cd into server and npm install.

+cd into main project, type npm install, then npm start.

 Express is running on p3001.
 React is runnng on p3000.